-The following is an excerpt from my manuscript for my memoir, It Takes Backbone, which I’m completing through my Master’s program.
+The following is an excerpt from my manuscript for my memoir, Backbone, which I’m completing through my Master of Fine Arts program.
 I look forward to your feedback, but please keep it mind, it’s only my first draft.
 Enjoy!

 Chapter 21: The North

 As soon as we arrive in Bangalore, I order a cab to meet me on the Ola app Karishma told me about.
 When I disembark the bus, rickshaws swarm me.
 I have to physically fight to cross the street and find my cab.
 I pay 643 rupees for a ride to the airport, where I’ll catch my flight to the last place in India I wanted to go.

 When I was planning my month in India, I heard the same advice over and over again: don’t go to Delhi.
 Travellers told me it was their worst experience; the news told me it was the most dangerous place for a solo female foreigner.

 I have no intention of spending any time in Delhi, but it’s the closest airport to the Taj Mahal.
 I couldn’t go to India and not see the Taj.